Shakespeare apocrypha: The Passionate Pilgrim

 The Passionate Pilgrim is a collection of poems first published in 1599 by William Jaggard, later the publisher of Shakespeare's First Folio.
 Though the title page attributes the content to Shakespeare, many of the poems were written by others.
 Some are of unknown authorship and could be by Shakespeare.
 Jaggard issued an expanded edition of The Passionate Pilgrim in 1612, containing additional poems on the theme of Helen of Troy, announced on the title page ("Whereunto is newly added two Love Epistles, the first from Paris to Hellen, and Hellen's answere back again to Paris").
 These were in fact by Thomas Heywood, from his Troia Britannica, which Jaggard had published in 1609.
 Heywood protested the unauthorized copying in his Apology for Actors (1612), writing that Shakespeare was "much offended" with Jaggard for making "so bold with his name."
 Jaggard withdrew the attribution to Shakespeare from unsold copies of the 1612 edition.

 "A Lover's Complaint"

 This poem was published as an appendix to Shakespeare's sonnets in 1609.
 Its authorship has been disputed by several scholars.
-In 2007 Brian Vickers, in his monograph, Shakespeare, "A Lover's Complaint", and John Davies of Hereford, attributes the "Complaint" to John Davies.
+In 2007, Brian Vickers, in his monograph, Shakespeare, "A Lover's Complaint", and John Davies of Hereford, attributed the "Complaint" to John Davies.
 Other scholars continue to attribute it to Shakespeare.